bebraw/yeswejekyll/index.md

     {{ "{% if page.css " }}%}<link rel="stylesheet" href="/css/{{ "{{ page.css " }}}}.css" type="text/css" />{{ "{% endif " }}%}

+Sometimes you may want to create a hierarchical site (ie. /foobar).
+Traditionally links such as this are created with proper directory structure and index.html files.
+Fortunately Jekyll provides as a handy shortcut we may use.
+In this case we should just create foobar.html at the project root and make its `permalink` property point at `foobar/` (permalink: foobar/).

 ### \_posts

 Jekyll provides some utilities that make it easier to maintain a blog with it. `_posts`, as you might guess, will contain your blog posts should you want to write some.
 It uses a specific kind of naming scheme.
 Rather than making these files by hand I recommend using [jekyll-bootstrap Rakefile](https://github.com/plusjade/jekyll-bootstrap/blob/master/Rakefile) instead.
 Just copy that to the root of your project and investigate it.